tupanstixwebsite.live-website.com - Larry Levine tupan stick (switches) maker

 BUYING MORE – checking the flex grade

-If you have an older stick and suspect that the white rings are gone, here’s how to tell them apart: The stiff (3) has a shank the same diameter as the tip (apart from the cyanoacrylate coating).
-In the two grades with a reduced shank, the soft (1) is just as flexible under the yellow grip as in the shank.
+If you have an older stick and suspect that the white rings are gone, here’s how to tell them apart: The stiff (3) has a shaft the same diameter as the tip (apart from the cyanoacrylate coating).
+In the two grades with a reduced shaft, the medium (2) has a grip that is much stiffer than the shaft.

 MAINTENANCE

-If the glass fibers become exposed, please repair immediately!
-On the shank, use lacquer (the original finish) or shellac.
+If the glass fibers ever become exposed, please repair immediately!
+On the shank, use lacquer (the original finish) or shellac or clear nail polish.
 On the 3/4″ tip use cyanoacrylate (‘Crazy Glue’).

 MONSTER PLAYERS